 The recipe prices will vary based on fluctuating grocery costs.
 Please use what is posted as a guide.

 This Copycat Pizzeria Pizza Sauce Recipe tastes as if it came from your favorite pizzeria.
-It’s SO easy to make; all you need is 5 minutes and a blender!
+It’s SO easy to make; you only need 5 minutes and a blender!

 I don’t know about you, but my family has a designated pizza night every week.
 For us, it’s Fridays.